Administration & Board of Directors

 County of Marin

 Katie was raised in Mill Valley and graduated from Tamalpais High School in 1978.
 She attended Sonoma State University, receiving degrees in Liberal Studies and English.
 For the past 20 years, Katie has lived in San Anselmo.
-Katie’s engagement in public service long predates her tenure with County government and is the foundation of her understanding of the depth of residents’ concerns for their neighborhoods, schools, community benefit organizations and open space.
-Protection of Marin’s environmental resources is a core, long-standing value for Katie, and shows in her commitment to the protection of our natural resources.
+Katie’s engagement in public service long predates her tenure with County government and is the foundation of her understanding of the depth of residents’ concerns for their neighborhoods, schools, community benefit organizations, and open space.
+The protection of Marin’s environmental resources is a core, long-standing value for Katie, and shows in her commitment to the protection of our natural resources.
 She is a proud graduate of the 31st class of the Marin Environmental Forum, a renowned environmental leadership training program.

 Asst.
 Deputy Chief, San Francisco Fire Department, Retired